ipython/ipython/docs/source/config/overview.rst

 powerful.
 The concept exposed in Python configuration file section also apply to the JSON configuration file section.

+When both Python and JSON configuration file are present, both will be loaded, but the configuration in JSON will take precedence over the one int the JSON configuration file.

 Python configuration Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~